Vijendrachar-Mulgund/Vijendrachar-Mulgund/README.md

 ### Here is a little bit about myself:

-### I'm a Fullstack Web Developer with a good eye for design.
+### I'm a Software Engineer with a good eye for design.

 - 🔭 I’m currently pursuing my Masters degree in Advanced Computer Science.
 - 📖 Learning Data structures, algorithms, and SQL.